michaelmosch15/CPE487galaga/README.md

 ## Conclusion

-This project successfully transforms a simple Pong game into a complex, feature-rich Galaga implementation.
+This project successfully transforms a simple Pong game into a complex Galaga implementation.
 The modifications demonstrate:

 - **Understanding of VHDL architecture:** Creating complex state machines and game logic
 - **System integration:** Connecting multiple modules and managing data flow